The variant is stripped.

 You can only control the risk.

 Genomic data is intrinsically identifying.
 Removing metadata - sample ID, DOB, clinic reference - reduces the risk but does not eliminate it.
-Population-level k-anonymity controls, singleton suppression, and lineage tracking are required.
+Population-level population-level controls, rare-variant suppression, and lineage tracking are required.
 GenomeIQ applies all three.

 GenomeIQ applies population-level re-identification risk controls to every file.
 Singleton variants - those present in fewer than k individuals in the cohort - are suppressed before release.
 Pedigree relationships are de-linked.
 The configurable k-threshold aligns to your HREC-approved methodology.